machineswithvision/-container-retention-policy/README.md

 The names of the container images you want to delete old versions for.
 Takes one or several container image names as a comma separated list, and supports wildcards.
 The action will fetch all packages available, and filter down the list of packages to handle based on the image name input.

+If `token-type` is set to `github-token`, then this **MUST** be a single image and match the repository name from where this action is being used from.

 ## cut-off